intelagense/rwxrob/log/2021/02/14/README.md

+## Sunday, February 14, 2021, 8:50:39PM EST <1613353839>

+Here's what the hackers have to say about note taking:

+* "I use a text file and it's not very organized."
+* "I started to work with mind maps."
+* "When I'm working on a project I'll take notes on things I'm not going to remember.
+Name it something super obvious and have a folder full of text files.
+It's not burned into my head."
+* "All my notes in markdown in subdirectories, then find on the notes."

+So yeah, this knowledge work is *really, really* going to benefit from `kn` and `keg`.

+## Sunday, February 14, 2021, 8:33:57PM EST <1613352837>

+Wondering if the high-level `keg` API should return strings or print them directly.
+But I know the answer.

 ## Sunday, February 14, 2021, 8:30:53PM EST <1613352653>

 All this hacking CTF watching has me realizing how much this entire